fjugaldev/fjugaldev/README.md

 ### Hi there 👋

-I'm Francisco from Venezuela 🇻🇪 butliving in Madrid, Spain 🇪🇸
+I'm Francisco from Venezuela 🇻🇪 but right now i'm living in Madrid, Spain 🇪🇸

 I currently work as a software developer 💻 and if you want more information about me, you can visit my website [franciscougalde.com](https://www.franciscougalde.com) and read my blog stories on [medium.com](medium.com/francisco-ugalde)